Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1a099owXMxE.md

 ### Transcript

-> coffee shop by him i mean well there's probably a coffee shop in a food court you know there is there is made of the, the nuts yeah coffee out of those that's what anyway, i mean the coffee had to come from somewhere right the food courts it makes sense
+> coffee shop by him I mean well there's probably a coffee shop in a food court you know there is there is made of the, the nuts yeah coffee out of those that's what anyway, I mean the coffee had to come from somewhere right the food courts it makes sense